SystemVerilog: Procedural blocks

 Electronic design automation (EDA) tools can verify the design's intent by checking that the hardware model does not violate any block usage semantics.
 For example, the new blocks restrict assignment to a variable by allowing only one source, whereas Verilog's always block permitted assignment from multiple procedural sources.

+When performing arithmetic operations with static numeric literals in RTL code, it is important to explicitly specify the bit-width of constants to avoid unintended truncation, linting violations or synthesis issues.
+This is particularly critical in combinational and sequential logic blocks.
+When operands lack explicit bit specifications, simulators and synthesis tools may infer widths based on context or default to implementation-specific sizes, potentially causing data loss or unexpected behavior during simulation or hardware implementation.

 Interfaces

 For small designs, the Verilog port compactly describes a module's connectivity with the surrounding environment.
 But major blocks within a large design hierarchy typically possess port counts in the thousands.
-SystemVerilog introduces concept of interfaces to both reduce the redundancy of port-name declarations between connected modules, as well as group and abstract related signals into a user-declared bundle.
+SystemVerilog introduces the concept of interfaces to both reduce the redundancy of port-name declarations between connected modules, as well as group and abstract related signals into a user-declared bundle.
 An additional concept is modport, which shows the direction of logic connections.